How to Memorize Scripture

 With VerseLocker and our memory courses, you'll find it much easier to stay on track as you hide God's Word in your heart.

-Use VerseLocker to track your progress.
+Action Step: Use VerseLocker to track your verses and share them each week.

 Helpful Methods for Memorizing Scripture